JoeNyland/homebrew-bundle/README.md

 # Homebrew Bundle

+> This is a fork of Homebrew Bundle created at the point when Bundle was merged into Homebrew itself and allows it to be used on older versions of
+> Homebrew like those that are compatible with macOS Monterey (12).

 Bundler for non-Ruby dependencies from Homebrew, Homebrew Cask, Mac App Store, Whalebrew and Visual Studio Code.

 ## Requirements